Find Schools

 $18,381 Avg Student Debt

-On average, students take out $18,381 in loans while pursuing their degree.After graduating from St Cloud Technical and Community College, students go on to jobs where they make an average of $40,365 during the early years of their career.
+By the time they get their degree, students from this school have racked up an average of $18,381 in student loans.After graduating from St Cloud Technical and Community College, students go on to jobs where they make an average of $40,365 during the early years of their career.

 $40,896 Average Earnings